-- Be 16 years or older - An individual must have a medical diagnosis of moderate to severe unilateral or bilateral hearing loss, at minimum - Be able to independently direct and handle an Assistance Dog - Dog must reside in a smoke-free home that is deemed safe - Committed to actively improving your quality of life and pursuing independence with an Assistance Dog - Have no other dog in the home (can have other animals) - · Must be residing in Canada - Have not been convicted of cruelty, abuse, or neglect of animals or humans, crimes against humanity, or violence against animals or humans
+- Be 16 years or older - Medical diagnosis of Type 1 (Insulin Dependent) Diabetes with hypoglycemic unawareness, minimum 1 year since diagnosis - Experience an average of 2 lows per week (during the period that you are awake) when averaged on a monthly basis. \ A low is considered a blood glucose level of 4.5 mmol/L or lower - Be able to submit three months of daily logs of your blood glucose levels.
+When looking at the 3 months of logs submitted, each 4 week period must produce an average of 2 lows per week - Non-smoking, non-vaping handler and household - Be able to independently work with and maintain a Diabetic Alert Dog's training - Dog must reside in a home that is deemed safe - Committed to actively improving your quality of life and pursuing independence with a Dog Guide - Have no other dog in the home (can have other animals) - Must be residing in Canada - Have not been convicted of cruelty, abuse, or neglect of animals or humans, crimes against humanity, or violence against animals or humans.